Home » Staff resources »

 Depending on your experience, current needs and timings, you can:

-• Attend an Online Workshop delivered by Laura Chapman with our BRC PPIE Academic Lead, Steven Blackburn.
-Visit our ‘Upcoming PPI events’ page for workshop dates and to sign up.
+- Attend an online workshop delivered by Laura Chapman with our BRC PPIE Academic Lead, Steven Blackburn.
+Check out our training events for the next workshop dates and to sign up.

 Resources